The Public Service Center

 The creation of this Center comes at a time in our history where little emphasis is placed on the duties of citizenship.
 We are in the midst of a profound struggle and on its outcome will rest the future of our nation.
 That is the reason the creation of the Center is now both timely and crucial.

-Not since John Kennedy’s charge to “give something back to our country” have the American people, especially young people, heard a challenge by leadership to devote a portion of their lives to improving our nation and to remain active all their lives in public activities.
+Over 50 years ago, John F Kennedy issued a charge to give back to the country.
+Rarely since then have the American people people, especially young people, heard a challenge by leadership to devote a portion of their lives to improving our nation and to remain active all their lives in public activities.
 The Center will seek to restore this ideal in 21st century America.

 — Goals and Framework —